 Regions will use the “PNCWA Region” logo for all Regional events or business.

-may use the “PNCWA” logo
+Sections may use the “PNCWA” logo

-with their own section logo in case the Section logo will appear and the PNCWA logo will appear in a supportive role.
+Along with their own section logo in which case the Section logo will appear dominant and the PNCWA logo will appear in a supportive role.

-If the Section does not have their own logo the Section name shall appear dominant and the PNCWA logo shall be used in a supportive .
+If the Section does not have their own logo the Section name shall appear dominant and the PNCWA logo shall be used in a supportive role.

 PNCWA members may use the logo with the word “Member” under the logo in a typeface and point size similar to the PNCWA text.